 When chords share many the same notes, those chords have a very similar feel and sound.

-Chords that share the same notes do create a same feel: tonic, subdominant or dominant feel.
+Chords that share the same notes do create the same feel: tonic, subdominant, or dominant feel.

-To avoid all confusion: I wrote all the below chord as 4-note chords (7th chords)
+To avoid all confusion: I wrote all the below chords as 4-note chords (7th chords)